 Learn Google Shopping

 There are plenty of resources you can use to learn Google Shopping.
-Google has an extensive shopping help center, in fact, it is where we go to learn Google shopping new and advanced features but the help center is technical and designed for the experienced AdWords user.
-This document will assume that want to learn Google shopping with little prior knowledge of Shopping Ads.
-If you are an experienced AdWords user with little Shopping experience, you should find this helpfull too.
+Google has an extensive Shopping Help Center, in fact, it is where we go to learn Google Shopping’s new and advanced features.
+However, the Help Center is more technical and designed for the experienced AdWords user.
+This document will assume that you want to learn Google Shopping and have little prior knowledge of Shopping Ads.
+If you are an experienced AdWords user with some Shopping experience, you should find this helpful too.

 This is quite easy to explain.
 People use Google to search on their desktop and mobile devices to search every day.
-When they search for a product that Google will serve them an ad that has an image of the product, the name of the product and the price and availability.
-To learn Google Shopping from a users perspective is really quite easy.
-They search, they click and they buy.
+When they search for a product Google will then serve them an ad that has an image of the product, the name of the product and its price and availability.
+To learn Google Shopping from a user’s perspective is really quite easy: they search, they click and they buy.

 How to Get Products into Google?